Merkel tells Europe: Germany can't cope with migrants alone

 "Germany is willing to help.
 But it is not just a German challenge, but one for all of Europe," Angela Merkel told a gathering of trade unionists.
 "Europe must act together and take on responsibility.
 Germany can't shoulder this task alone."

-Striking a more skeptical tone on migration than in previous weeks, Merkel also warned that Germany could not shelter those who were moving for economic reasons rather than to flee war or persecution.
+Striking a more sceptical tone on migration than in previous weeks, Merkel also warned that Germany could not shelter those who were moving for economic reasons rather than to flee war or persecution.

 "We are a big country.
 We are a strong country.
 But to make out as if we alone can solve all the social problems of the world would not be realistic," she told a gathering of the Verdi trade union.